Store Hours

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Nourish your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
+Mulch keeps your soil from drying out and controls weeds.
+It may help foster larger plants that bear more flowers and fruit.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Port Richey Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your landscaping and garden, and browse your nearest plant nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding a pellet grill, an outdoor rug, or artificial grass to your balcony.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Port Richey Garden Center, online, or on our mobile app.
 Let's get growing together.

 8445 Little Road